jonathonmcclen/SmallBusinessInvoiceProgram/README.md

-# SmallBusinessInvoiceProgram
+# Small Business Invoice Program
-smalll business can save maintain and export invoices for email
+small business can save, maintain, and export invoices or lists of invoices to email.